 The Department of Child Safety, Youth and Women (the Department), through the Office for Women and Violence Prevention, led responsibility for implementing several recommendations from the Report.
 This includes initiatives related to the capacity and capability of the funded DFV service providers, including sexual assault and women’s health service providers (the Sector).
 The Department was tasked with establishing a coordinated workforce capacity and capability building service (the Service).
 The establishment and implementation of the Service sought to deliver the workforce cultural change required to implement the Report recommendations.

 TSA Advisory were engaged by the Department to complete the “Strategic commission for the establishment of domestic and family violence Workforce Capacity and Capability Building Services”.
 The key objective from this engagement was to implement a viable commissioned Workforce Capacity and Capability Building Service for the DFV Sector.
 This objective was achieved through a number of deliverables and outputs which underpinned this commissioning process.
 As the transaction managers, TSA implemented commissioning strategies for state-wide engagement with government and non-government agencies working with people who experience or use domestic and family violence, and capability development organisations such as NGOs, TAFE and Higher Education; to facilitate market engagement and ensure innovative proposals for the Service.

-Through an interactive tender process, including Co-Design activities, the Service was stood up as a unique partnership between the Healing Foundation and Australia’s National Research Organisation for Women’s Safety (ANROWS).
+Through an interactive tender process, including codesign activities, the Service was viewed as a unique partnership between the Healing Foundation and Australia’s National Research Organisation for Women’s Safety (ANROWS).
 The partnership brings together two organisations with complementary skills, experience and strong networks across the broad human services industry in Queensland.

-The Service, at its core, will deliver experience and non-aligned leadership with the capacity to bring the whole Sector through reform by providing:
+The Service, at its core, will deliver experience and non-aligned leadership with the capacity to bring reform to the sector by providing:

 3years to implement